edithturn/CKAD-training/Application-Design-and-Build/Application-Design-and-Build.md

 # Understand Jobs and CronJobs

-## Jobs

-Basic Pod definition, is the templete used to create the Job.
-It executes an addition between two numbers.
+## What is a Job?

+A job creates one or more pods and will continue to retry the pods until it successfully completes the number of pods defined in the Job.
+A Job needs a Pod definition for its creation.

+Let's see this Pod Defination, which purpose is add two numbers.

 ```yaml
 apiVersion: v1